top of page

 • Lavi, R., Breslow, L., Salek, M. M., & Crawley, E. F. (2023).
 Fostering and assessing the systems thinking of first-year engineering students using the system architecture-function-purpose framework.
 Int.
 J. Eng.
 Educ, 39, 176-188.

 • Lavi, R., & Bertel, L. B. (2024).
 The System Architecture-Function-Outcome framework for fostering and assessing systems thinking in first-year STEM education and its potential applications in case-based learning.
-Education Sciences, 14(7), 720. (click here to view in a new tab)
+Education Sciences, 14(7), 720. view article

 • Bertel, L. B., Lavi, R., Rathcke, K., Coelho, N. F., & Dyremose, S. C. S. (2025).
 Towards a framework for assessing systems thinking in collaborative problem-solving in STEM.
-In 2025 ASEE Annual Conference & Exposition. (click here to view in a new tab)
+In 2025 ASEE Annual Conference & Exposition. view article

 MIT OpenCourseWare Resources